Science

 Intent:

-At the Pines we want all children to be naturally curious about the world around them and to embrace their sense of wonder about natural world.
-We aim to help children develop and understanding about the world which they live in and prepare them for living increasingly scientific and technological world.
-Scientific enquiry skills are embedded in each topic, in science lessons we aim to encourage the skills of exploring and investigation including; observing, measuring, predicting, hypothesising, experimenting, problem solving, communicating, interpreting, explaining and evaluating.
-The curriculum is organised into topics which are revisited and developed throughout the years to allow children to build up upon their prior learning committing knowledge into their long-term memory with the aim for them to achieve a greater depth of understanding.
+At the Pines, we want all children to be naturally curious about the world around them and to embrace their sense of wonder about natural world.
+We aim to help children develop an understanding about the world which they live in and prepare them for living increasingly scientific and technological world.
+Scientific enquiry skills are embedded in each topic, in science lessons we aim to encourage the development of transferable scientific skills including; observing, measuring, predicting, experimenting, problem solving, communicating, explaining and evaluating.
+We aim to develop cross curriculum links where ever possible, particularly with Maths, Geography, Design and Technology, P.E and Music.
+The curriculum is organised into topics which are revisited and developed throughout the curriculum to allow children to build up upon their prior learning, committing knowledge into their long-term memory with the aim for them to achieve a greater depth of understanding.
+We want pupils to be able to develop the skills to ask and answer questions, using appropriate vocabulary and process of enquiry.
+The curriculum will enable pupils to see the relevance of science in their lives and the variety of science related industry and careers they could potentially go into.

 Implementation: